 Prepare to address current and emerging public health challenges by earning an MPH degree from UB.

-All MPH students learn a common set of core competencies.
+All MPH students learn a common set of foundational competencies.
 Students will also learn a set of competencies that are specific to their concentration or program:

 Apply skills and knowledge learned in the classroom, and engage